-Our obligations under the 2023 Credit Agreement are unconditionally guaranteed by the Company's wholly owned restricted subsidiaries, subject to certain exceptions.
+Our obligations under the 2023 Credit Agreement are unconditionally guaranteed by the Grocery Outlet Holding Corp.'s direct and indirect wholly owned restricted subsidiaries, subject to certain exceptions.
 All obligations under the 2023 Credit Agreement, and the guarantee of such obligations, are secured, subject to permitted liens and other exceptions, by substantially all of the Company's assets and those of each subsidiary guarantor.

-The 2023 Credit Agreement requires us to make scheduled amortization payments of the senior term loan.
+The 2023 Credit Agreement requires us to make scheduled quarterly amortization payments on the senior term loan of \$1.875 million beginning June 2023 through March 2025, followed by \$3.75 million beginning June 2025 through December 2027, with the remaining balance due on February 21, 2028.
 We may voluntarily prepay the credit facilities, in whole or in part, at any time without premium or penalty, subject to reimbursement of the lenders' breakage and redeployment costs in applicable cases.